vmihalko/ksh/README.md

   two to sixty-four.
 You can also do double precision floating point arithmetic.
 Almost the complete set of C language operators are available with the same syntax and precedence.
 Arithmetic expressions can be used to as an argument expansion or as a separate command.
-In addition there is an arithmetic for command that works like the for statement in C.
+In addition, there is an arithmetic for command that works like the for statement in C.
 * Arrays: KSH-93 supports both indexed and associative arrays.
 The subscript for an indexed array is an arithmetic expression, whereas, the subscript